Intermittent fasting is as effective as counting calories, new study finds

 "It can be a big pain for a lot of folks," she says.

-Peterson says this study's comparison of time-restricted eating versus standard calorie counting suggests "for a lot less effort, you can cut your calories by the same amount."
+Peterson says this study's comparison of time-restricted eating and standard calorie counting suggests "for a lot less effort, you can cut your calories by the same amount."

 "We are designed to most optimally process nutrients during the day," Sears says.
 "So let's just start by having people eat during the daytime and avoid the nighttime eating, which in itself is associated with negative health outcomes."